How Often Should I Wash My Hair with Seborrheic Dermatitis?

 How To Use A Medicated Shampoo For Seborrheic Dermatitis?

-To make sure your anti-dandruff shampoo does its job, use these tips:
+To make sure your anti-seborrheic dermatitis shampoo does its job, use these tips:

 How Long Does It Take to Clear Seborrheic Dermatitis Flakes?